ofersadan85/python-fullstack/05-web/react1.md

 This will start the development server.
 You can open your browser and navigate to `http://localhost:5173` to see your React application.
 (Change the port number if vite outputs a different port number).

-The ouput in the terminal should be similar to this:
+The output in the terminal should be similar to this:

 ```powershell
   VITE v5.1.4  ready in 349 ms